Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 ### copy_number is not clear nomenclature

 considering using a different word or longer description.

-### Incorporate reviewing workflow into the publication process

-Currently the record is directly published, however we need the publication system (see [here](https://github.com/Molecular-Biophysics-Database/mbdb-docs/tree/workflow-descriptions) for details)

 ### The user doesn't know when file uploading has completed